engMaya22/VisaRegister/README.md

-this task do  :
+this task do
+Visa Register Order where :

-- emails sent guest by admin to inter thier information and check it beform submit visa register order
+- emails sent guest by admin to inter thier information and check it befor submit visa register order
 - admin dashboard contains information of guests

 - where used  :